Ch Karnchang (CK), the country’s second-largest construction company, is prepared to tackle Bt50 billion to Bt60 billion worth of post-flood work.

 Ayudhya Securities said in a research note that Ch Karnchang would be one of the contractors to benefit from the repair of infrastructure and construction of flood-protection systems from the government’s budget.

-The company recorded an operating loss in the third quarter due to the flooding.
-It could not proceed with building the mass-transit Purple and Blue lines as planned during the quarter.
+Due to the flooding, the company incurred an operating loss in the third quarter and was unable to proceed with the construction of the Purple and Blue mass-transit lines as planned.

 The brokerage predicts that Ch Karnchang will continue running at a loss this quarter, leading to a loss for the whole year.